 The global COVID-19 pandemic is affecting businesses all over the world.
-Only businesses of importance to people’s most basic survival needs are staying open, and everyone else must close their doors to customers.
+Only businesses important to people’s most basic survival needs remain open, and everyone else must close their doors to customers.

-As frustrating as that is, it is a necessity if we are to fight off the outbreak and return to our normal lives.
+As frustrating as that is, it is necessary to fight off the outbreak and return to our normal lives.
 Still, this does not have to be the end.

 There are clever ways for your businesses to stay ahead during the Coronavirus pandemic.
 Luckily, digital and social media marketing is done online, and there is no need for physical contact.